timothycomeau/menu-highlight/README.md

 Menu-Highlight
 ==============

-Basic example website to show how to highlight menu items with javascript, where menu items are PHP includes.
+Basic example website to show how to highlight menu items with basic Javascript, where menu items are PHP includes.

 [Example](http://timothycomeau.com/dev/menu-highlight/)

-.htaccess runs a clean url rewrite
+`.htaccess` runs a clean url rewrite

 ```
 RewriteEngine On